 |---|---|---|---|---|---|

-Computed 2026-07-03 from NOAA station 9414131 predictions.
-Scores (0–100) weigh tide depth and daylight only — they don't know about gates, which is why July 13 scores a 73 while offering zero minutes inside the reserve.
+Computed 2026-08-11 from NOAA station 9414131 predictions; hours per the San Mateo County Parks seasonal schedule.
+Scores (0–100) weigh tide depth and daylight only — they don't know about gates, which is why August 12 scores the best of the summer's remainder while offering zero minutes inside the reserve.

 What will you actually see out there?

 The recent observation record near this station is a nudibranch parade.
-In the last 60 days, the five most-logged species within 5 km of station 9414131 were all sea slugs: opalescent nudibranch (126 observations), spotted dorid (80), Hopkins' rose nudibranch (68), Hilton's aeolid (57), and stubby dendronotid (52), with the gumboot chiton (46) the first non-slug on the list.
-Tallied 2026-07-03 by the Tidewindow pipeline.
+In the last 60 days, the six most-logged species within 5 km of station 9414131 were all sea slugs: opalescent nudibranch (87 observations), spotted dorid (68), Hopkins' rose nudibranch (56), Hilton's aeolid (50), stubby dendronotid (42), and hammerhead doto (37), with the gumboot chiton (36) the first non-slug on the list.
+Tallied 2026-08-11 by the Tidewindow pipeline.

 Look, don't touch.
 County regulations are explicit: observe marine life "by looking only," don't handle animals or place them in containers even briefly, don't remove shells, vegetation, rocks, or marine life, and watch your step around barnacles, anemones, and mussels.
 The reserve sits within the Montara State Marine Reserve, where the take of all living marine resources is prohibited — no fishing anywhere in the reserve.